Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/1.ingest-ldes/README.md

 ### Test Setup
 For this scenario we can use the [GTFS2LDES / Workflow / Server / Mongo](../../../support/context/gtfs2ldes-workflow-server-mongo/README.md) context.
 Please copy the [environment file (ingest.env)](./ingest.env) to a personal file (e.g. `user.env`) and fill in the mandatory arguments or, if available, append the specific `<gtfs-use-case>.env` file to your personal file.

-> **Note**: make sure to verify the settings in your personal `user.env` file to contain the correct file paths, relative to your system or the container where appropriate, etc. Also ensure that the file paths actually exist, if not, create then.
-E.g.:
->
-> for NMBS data set: `mkdir -p ~/data/gtfs/nmbs/lc/; mkdir ~/data/gtfs/nmbs/db/`
->
-> for De Lijn data set: `mkdir -p ~/data/gtfs/delijn/lc/; mkdir ~/data/gtfs/delijn/db/`

 > **Note**: for the [GTFS(RT) data from De Lijn](https://data.delijn.be/) you will need to request a subcription and then you will receive an API (authentication) key which is required to receive the realtime changes.

-> **Note**: when using the GTFS data from NMBS you will encounter issues with the generated linked connections because the [URI templates from the gtfs2ldes-js system](https://github.com/julianrojas87/gtfs2ldes-js/blob/main/config.json) are currently fixed when creating the docker image.

 > **Note**: you can set the `COMPOSE_FILE` environment property to the [docker compose file](../../../support/context/gtfs2ldes-workflow-server-mongo/docker-compose.yml) so you do not need to provide it in each docker compose command.
 E.g.:
 ```bash